Country Guide

 €2,355/mo

 San Marino offers 2 distinct visa pathways for skilled workers and migrants in 2026.
 Located in Southern Europe, processing times range from 1 months.
 The country scores a quality of life index of 9/10 and a safety score of 9/10.
-Monthly living costs for a single person range from €2,355–€2,355 depending on the city.
+Monthly living costs for a single person range from €2,355 depending on the city.
 The primary language is Italian with English friendliness rated 7/10.
 Permanent residency is achievable in as few as 10 years.
 Top-scoring professions for immigration include Software Engineer (6.2/10), Civil Engineer (6.2/10), Nurse (6.0/10).
 Overall migration friendliness is rated 8/10.
+Figures as of April 2026 (official sources, last verification).

 Visa Programs

-ProgramMin IncomeMin SavingsLanguageProcessingPath to PRCitizenship
+ProgramMin IncomeMin SavingsLanguageProcessingPath to PR

 San Marino Work Permit€1,157/monthly, €13,884/yr salaryItalian (basic to intermediate)3–6 weeks10 years